ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

                         tfm_default_toolchain)
   -d, --debug           Set build profile to debug
-  -l, --list            Print supported TF-M secure targets --commit              Create a git commit for each platform
+  -l, --list            Print supported TF-M secure targets --commit              Commit secure binaries (TF-M) and
+                        features/FEATURE_PSA/TARGET_TFM/VERSION.txt
 ```

-If the python script is invoked without any options then TF-M will be built for all the supported targets and the binary will be copied to predefined location defined by attribute `delivery_dir`.
+If the python script is invoked without any options then TF-M will be built for all supported targets and the secure binary (TF-M) for each target is copied to a predefined location defined by the target attribute `delivery_dir`.
+If `--commit` option is provided then new/modified secure binaries (TF-M) and `features/FEATURE_PSA/TARGET_TFM/VERSION.txt` will be added to version control.

 # PSA target directory structure